 Tri-Counties Genealogy & History by Joyce M. Tice

 12/29/2001 Towanda Daily Review

-Richard C. Lutz Sr., 58, of Warren Center RR 1, Warren Township, passed away following a heroic nine-year battle with cancer on Thursday, Dec.
+Richard C. Lutz Sr., 58, of Warren Center RR 1, Warren Township, died following a heroic nine-year battle with cancer on Thursday, Dec.
 27, 2001.
 He was born on Nov.
 9, 1943, in Linden, N.J., a son of the late Jerome and Olga Swick Lutz.
 Richard was a graduate of the Woodbridge High School Class of 1963 and a graduate of SUNY Binghamton, where he received his degree to become a respiratory therapist.
 Following graduation Richard enlisted in the U.S. Army, where he proudly served his country from 1963 to 1965.
 On Nov.
 6, 1965, at St. James Catholic Church in Woodbridge, N.J., he married his high school sweetheart and best friend, Gail Vrabel.
 Richard and Gail moved to Warren Center in 1968, where they raised their three children.
 He was an employee of Labor Union Local 7, and served as the respiratory therapist at Towanda Memorial Hospital.
 Richard devoted many hours serving Bradford County as manager of Reli-care and Hospital Drive Home Care, an at-home health care service for those in need.
 For the past 14 years, Richard, together with his family, owned and operated A-1 Commercial Cleaning Service in Warren Center.
 He was a devoted member of St. Thomas the Apostle Church, Little Meadows, where he served as a lector and Eucharist minister and was a member of the People of God Community and the Holy Name Society.
 Richard was also a member of the Towanda Rotary Club and the Warren Center Fire Department.
 He was a great lover of all animals and especially his horses.
 Richard is survived by his loving and devoted wife of 36 years, Gail Vrabel Lutz, at home; a daughter and son-in-law, Teresa and John Priestner of Wysox; sons and daughters-in-law, Michael and Doddie Lutz of Warren Center and Richard C. Jr. and Amy Lutz of Richmond, Va.; a brother, Raymond Lutz of Atlanta, Ga.; and a sister and brother-in-law, Anna and John Wyda of Forked River, N.J.
 He always looked forward to and treasured the time he would spend with his seven very special grandchildren, Breanna, Megan, Jessica, Gracie, Jacob, Dakota and Joshua.
 Several nieces, nephews and cousins and many friends also survive.
 He was predeceased by his parents and two brothers, John and Jerome.
 A Mass of Christian Burial will be celebrated on Monday, Dec.
 31, at 11 a.m. at St. Thomas the Apostle Church, Little Meadows, with The Very Rev. W. Jeffrey Paulish, V.F., officiating.
 Interment will follow in St. Luke's Cemetery, Warren Center.
 The family will receive friends on Sunday from 2 to 4 and 7 to 9 p.m. at the Sutfin Funeral Chapel, 273 S. Main St., Nichols.

+Tri-Counties Genealogy & History by Joyce M. Tice